Kummirai/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c
 Function prints the alphabet, in lowercase, followed by a new line.
 Prototype: void print_alphabet(void);
+You can only use _putchar twice in your code

+2-print_alphabet_x10.c
+Prints 10 times the alphabet, in lowercase, followed by a new line.
+Prototype: void print_alphabet_x10(void);
-You can only use _putchar twice in your cod
+You can only use _putchar twice in your code